-Our diversified pipeline consists of assets that have the potential to effectively address significant unmet medical needs, including PKU GOLIKE®, engineered with the proprietary Physiomimic technology, which is the first prolonged-release amino acid product commercialized for the dietary management of phenylketonuria (PKU).
-Relief has a Collaboration and License Agreement with Acer Therapeutics for the worldwide development and commercialization of ACER-001 (sodium phenylbutyrate) for the treatment of various inborn errors of metabolism, including Urea Cycle Disorders (UCDs) and Maple Syrup Urine Disease (MSUD).
-Relief also continues to develop RLF-100® (aviptadil) for several rare pulmonary indications including pulmonary sarcoidosis, checkpoint inhibitor-induced pneumonitis, non-COVID-19-related acute respiratory distress syndrome, and chronic berylliosis.
-Relief is in clinical development for APR-TD011, a differentiated acid oxidizing solution of hypochlorous acid intended for the treatment of epidermolysis bullosa (EB), a group of rare, genetic, life-threatening connective tissue disorders; APR-TD011 has been granted Orphan Drug Designation by the FDA.
-In addition, Relief is commercializing several legacy products via licensing and distribution partners.
+Our diversified pipeline consists of assets that have the potential to effectively address significant unmet medical needs, including PKU GOLIKE®, engineered with the proprietary Physiomimic™ technology, which is the first prolonged-release amino acid product commercialized for the dietary management of phenylketonuria (PKU).
+Relief Therapeutics has a collaboration and license agreement with Acer Therapeutics for the worldwide development and commercialization of Olpruva™ (sodium phenylbutyrate) for the treatment of various inborn errors of metabolism, including urea cycle disorders (UCDs) and maple syrup urine disease(MSUD).
+Relief Therapeutics also continues to develop RLF-100® (aviptadil) for several rare pulmonary indications including pulmonary sarcoidosis, checkpoint inhibitor-induced pneumonitis, non-COVID-19-related acute respiratory distress syndrome, and chronic berylliosis.
+Relief Therapeutics continues to develop RLF-TD011, a differentiated acid oxidizing solution of hypochlorous acid intended for the treatment of epidermolysis bullosa, an indication for which the U.S. Food and Drug Administration (FDA) has granted Orphan Drug designation.
+Relief Therapeutics is also exploring the clinical development of RLF-TD011 for the treatment of cutaneous t-cell lymphomas.
+In addition, Relief Therapeutics is commercializing several legacy products via licensing and distribution partners.

 Jack Weinstein serves as chief executive officer.
 He brings over 40 years of executive management expertise in investment banking and consulting in the biopharmaceutical and life sciences industries.
 Jack has extensive experience in corporate finance, business development as well as FDA regulatory and intellectual property strategies.